 - One director who is a QRU contracted player nominated by the Queensland members of the Rugby Union Players' Association Inc

+The Chair of the Board is Mr Brett Clark.
 The President of the QRU is Mr Roger Gould, a former Wallaby and Queensland representative.
-The Vice-Presidents are Mrs Libby Nankivell and Mr Garrick Morgan.
+There are two Vice-Presidents, one is Mrs Libby Nankivell, the second is Mr Toutai Kefu.